 3. As you get more comfortable with the movement, speed up.
 Instead of moving forward, keep your back straight.

-4. For a sprint workout, pedal as fast as possible for 15-30 seconds with rests of half a minute to a minute in between.
+4. For interval training, pedal as fast as possible for 15-30 seconds with rests of half a minute to a minute in between.
 For an aerobic workout, maintain a steady pace for 20-60 minutes.

 Benefits of Using an Air Bike